Contraceptive vaginal ring

 - You only have to think about it twice a month.

-- You know when you'll have your period.
+- You know exactly when you’ll have a bleed.

 - You can postpone the bleed.